 Vitamin D is a fat-soluble vitamin that is stored in the liver and fatty tissues of the body.
 Perhaps best known for its role in maintaining calcium balance and bone health, vitamin D plays critical roles in many physiological processes, such as blood pressure regulation, immune function, and cell growth.
 Poor vitamin D status is implicated in the pathogenesis of many acute and chronic diseases, including rickets, osteoporosis, multiple sclerosis, and cancer.
-Recent evidence suggests that vitamin D deficiency is associated with poor outcomes in COVID-19.

 Vitamin D is a controversial topic in the scientific community and has contributed to much debate regarding terminology, testing, optimal blood concentrations, repletion strategies (including dose, frequency, and vitamer), and outcomes.